 Students from the affected countries who are attending SDSU on an international student visa and have questions or concerns are encouraged to contact the International Student Center by calling 619-594-1982.
 There, students can receive additional support and guidance.

 Counseling & Psychological Services offers a range of therapeutic services to support students.
-Call 619-594-5220 to schedule a consultation with a therapist and visit www.sdsu.edu/cps for additional information.
-The office is open 8:00-4:30 Monday through Friday.
-Outside these hours, students can speak with a counselor on a dedicated access line by calling the same number - 619-594-5220.
+Call 619-594-5220 to schedule a consultation with a therapist and visit the Counseling & Psychological Services website for additional information.
+The office is open 8 a.m. to 4:30 p.m.
+Monday through Friday.
+Outside these hours, students can speak with a counselor on a dedicated access line by calling 619-594-5220.

 SDSU Dean of Students Randy Timm is available to address individual student concerns.
 His office may be contacted by calling 619-594-5221 or emailing [email protected].

-Students experiencing an emergency related to food or housing security should contact the Economic Crisis Response Team (ECRT) by submitting a Request for Assistance at sdsu.edu/ECRT.
+Students experiencing an emergency related to food or housing security should contact the Economic Crisis Response Team (ECRT) by submitting a Request for Assistance on the ECRT website.
 ECRT Coordinators can support students through their crisis, connecting them with on- and off-campus resources.

 Associated Students, which may be reached at 619-594-6555, operates a Food Pantry and sponsors other food insecurity initiatives for SDSU students.
 More information is available on the Associated Students Food Insecurity website.